 SC Ready is a statewide assessment administered to all students in grades three through eight.
 It includes summative assessments in English language arts and mathematics.
 SC READY tests are not timed and the tests are administered online (computer-based) or with paper and pencil.
 Items on SC READY are aligned with the SC College- and Career-Ready Standards.

-MAP (Measures of Academic Progress) – administered three times per year to 2nd – 7th graders
+MAP (Measures of Academic Progress) – 2nd – 7th graders

 PASS (South Carolina’s Palmetto Assessment of State Standards) – administered one time per year in spring to 4th – 8th graders

 Individual student PASS score reports are sent home once a year, usually in late September, on the same day as every other school in Georgetown County.
 PASS scores are released to the director by July 1st.
 If you would like to know the outcome of your child’s testing you may either phone the director after July 1st or make an appointment to meet with her in person.
 Print scores are not available until late September, since test scores are embargoed by the state department of education.

 2017 online PASS tests are scheduled as follows: